 Historic Southwark Guided Walk

-Southwark has an authentic historic ambiance, with beautiful views of the Thames and the City of London.
+Southwark has an authentic historic ambiance.
 This was where the great Medieval Inns were located, and from where Chaucer's pilgrimage set off for Canterbury.
-Its independence from the City made it a haven for 'undesirable' elements and it became the home of the Medieval Stews (Brothels), and also the home of the Shakespearean Stage.
-Our tour starts at the famous Globe theatre and includes: Frost Fairs on the Thames, London Bridge, the Golden Hind, the Clink, Southwark Cathedral, Borough Market and The George, London's only surviving galleried inn, owned by The National Trust.
+A haven for 'undesirable' elements, it became the home of the Medieval Stews (Brothels), and also the Shakespearean Stage.
+Our tour starts at the famous Globe theatre and includes: Frost Fairs on the Thames, London Bridge, the Golden Hind, the Clink, Southwark Cathedral, Borough Market and The George, London's only surviving galleried inn.
 You may also like to visit the Old Operating Theatre nearby (which lay undiscovered in the attic of a Baroque church for a hundred years).

 A Tale of One City - The Square mile, where London began